yichifauzi/inventory-tabs/README.md

 If your screen's GUI dynamically changes (in the case of a recipe book opening), you can implement the ``TabRenderingHints`` interface and offset the top and bottom rows however you like.

 ## Credits
-This 1.18 port is based on LiamMCW's fork of the original mod by cakewhip.
+This 1.18 and 1.19 port is based on LiamMCW's fork of the original mod by cakewhip.
 Full credits can be found at https://github.com/Andrew6rant/inventorytabs/graphs/contributors.